DESTINATIONS

 Many if not most visitors heading to Kamikochi will do so via Matsumoto – when approaching from the east – or Takayama – when approaching from the west.
 Our ‘How to Get to Kamikochi’ page has everything you need to know about getting there from Matsumoto, Takayama, Nagano, Tokyo, Kyoto, Osaka and beyond.

+Of course, we also offer private tours and transport in and around the Matsumoto/Kamikochi area, and other regional destinations.
 Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.
-All vehicles are fitted with a protective screen – separating the driver from passenger and luggage area – and our drivers wear protective masks, allowing you to move between your destinations in comfort and safety.
+All vehicles are well-maintained and in good condition, allowing you to relax and enjoy your ride to wherever you are going.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
 We’d love to be part of your adventure in Central Japan and help you discover even more!